AWS Integration

 The trust policy is automatically created by the wizard.
 See the "Trust Policy Reference" section below to verify it.

-Option A: AWS Managed Policy (Quick Start)
+Option A: AWS Managed Policy (Quickest)

-Attach arn:aws:iam::aws:policy/ReadOnlyAccess for broad read-only access.
+Attach arn:aws:iam::aws:policy/ReadOnlyAccess for broad read-only access across all AWS services.

-Option B: Custom Minimum Policy (Recommended)
+Option B: Custom Policy (Example)

 {